shwina/still-magic/_chapters_en/tools.md

     -   if you want one output for each input, write a shell loop
 -   use streams wherever possible so that your tool can handle very large inputs
 -   exit status (so that other tools can do the right thing)
+-   Produce identical results when given identical inputs
+    -   Absolutely necessary for reproducible research
+    -   Means external control of random number generation seeds, sorting for dates and names, etc.
+    -   Probably the hardest thing on this list for many projects

 ## Usage {#s:tools-usage}